 - The problem of getting paid.

 Surely anyone in one of the information goods industries will recognize solving these three problems as being central to success in their business.
 But, as communications guru Marshall McLuhan once explained, “We look at the present through a rear-view mirror.
-We march backwards into the future.”
-Because of this, we tend to impose present-day strategies on new technologies because that is what we know best.
+We march backward into the future.”
+Because of this, we impose present-day strategies on new technologies because that is what we know best.

 Anand suggests that most executives make three fundamental mistakes in the content business:

-- They obsess with isolated operations rather than take a holistic view by recognizing internal and external conditions that impact the entire business,
+- They obsess with isolated operations rather than take a holistic view by recognizing internal and external conditions that impact the entire company,

-- They try to preserve content at all costs rather than seizing the opportunities around it, and
+- They try to preserve content at all costs rather than seizing the surrounding opportunities, and

 - They search for best practices in the mistaken belief that there is one right approach to confront the threats of digital change.

-Most importantly, these three errors cause management to miss what is actually most important – connections.
+These three errors cause management to miss what is most important–connections.

-Prof. Anand spends much of his book discussing three types of connections that are important to any information-based enterprise: user connections, product connections, and functional connections across an organization’s activities.
+Prof. Anand spends much of his book discussing three types of connections important to any information-based enterprise: user connections, product connections, and functional connections across an organization’s activities.